Mom, it’s time for the quiz!

 Most importantly, she wanted to know how Loralei could afford to send Rory to Chilton Prep.
 “We’re paying for it, mother,” Richard said.
 “But don’t worry,” Lorelai interrupted, “I plan to pay back every cent.”
 Suddenly, Trix announced that dinner was over and left for her room on Richard’s arm.
-You just know that the whole private school thing is going to lead to trouble but we’re not sure how just yet.
+You just know that the whole private school thing is going to lead to trouble but you’re not sure how just yet.

 It is now the next night.
 Rory has to stay home to study, meaning Lorelai has to go to her parents’ house alone.
 Paris comes over to see Rory unexpectedly and tells her she has nothing to wear for her date with Tristan.
 Rory lends her one of Lorelai’s stylish outfits.
-What a shame this is a date that will live in infamy.
+What a shame this is a date that will live in infamy!